inkVerb/VIP/601/Lesson-00.md

   - Moderators - who are elected by other users on the site
 - Every site has a "meta" site, where general discussion is allowed and the standards of citing and being on topic are not as heavily enforced
 - Joining SE sites can be difficult and feel unfriendly in the beginning
-- If you want to login and post questions or answers:
+- If you want an account to post questions or answers or vote:
   - Keep a good attitude
   - Welcome dissent
   - Try to improve yourself